YaleDHLab/dhlab-site/_awards/rapid-prototyping.md

 ### Overview

-Rapid Prototyping Grants are for focused design and development interventions to help a project get started or to add an innovative feature to an existing project. <strong>These grants are intended to produce prototypes in the truest sense of the word: something that is the first of its kind and is a working model rather than a production-ready version</strong>.
-Example project asks include requests for a single view of an interface, a visualization, or high-level mockups.
+Rapid Prototyping Grants support focused design and development interventions to help a digital humanities project get started or to add an innovative feature to an existing project. <strong>These grants are intended to produce prototypes in the truest sense of the word: something that is the first of its kind and is a working model rather than a production-ready system</strong>.
+Example types of support include requests for a single view of an interface, a visualization, or high-level mockups.

 Have a project in mind but not sure if it's a match for these grants?
 Stop by the DHLab during office hours to discuss with our team!